Animadversio/Animadversio.github.io/_academic_notes/Note-on-Diffusion-Generative-Model.md

 The noise term shall be tuned to reduce over time for convergence (annealing).

-In practise, since the exact score function is missing, what we need is to approximate the score function with a model $s_\theta (x)$, then do langevin dynamics with it.
+In practise, since the exact score function is missing, what we need is to approximate the score function with a model $s_\theta (x)$, then do Langevin dynamics with it.
+This Langevin dynamics is the *de facto* reverse diffusion process.

-## How to train thee
+### How to train score-based models?

+So how to train score model?
+It seems insanely hard! we only have access to a discrete set of points $\{x_i\}$ how to get gradient information.

+One way to deal with it is the gradual noising method (NCSM)

 Given an unconditional dataset $\{x_i\}$ sampled from distribution $p(x)$ , how to train this denoising model?